dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 With client TLS SNI (Server Name Indication) support
 ****************************************************

+The SNI mechanism allows a server to present different hosts via a common connection, that the client can request by name.
+These are set up using the ``local_name`` filter.

 It is important to note that having multiple SSL certificates per IP will not be compatible with all clients, especially mobile ones.
 It is a TLS SNI limitation.

 .. code-block:: none